-- Students should earn 120 credits to be eligible for the award of B.Sc. special degree in Food Science and Technology.
-However, they may take courses up to 122 credits. - Students should select optional courses, covering 3 credits.
-An optional course will only be offered upon the registration of a minimum of 05 students. - Obtaining a pass for the Professional English Program (refer to section 5.6) is also a requirement for the award of the B.Sc.
-Special Degree in Food Science and Technology. - Students are also required to actively contribute in the following programs organized by the Department. - Pro Foods Pro Pack annual exhibition the Department will operate an exhibition stall in the exhibition held annually during July-August. - World Food Day celebration the Department will organize events to mark the World Food Day on the 16th of October each year.
+- > Students should earn 120 credits to be eligible for the award of BSc.Hons. degree in Food Science and Technology.
+However, they may take courses up to 122 credits as offered in due curriculum. - > Students should select optional courses, covering 3 credits.
+An optional course will only be offered upon the registration of a minimum of 05 students, at the discretion of the Department. - ➤ Obtaining a pass for the Professional English Program is also a requirement for the award of the BSc.
+Hons.
+Degree in Food Science and Technology. - > Students are also required to actively contribute in the following programs organized by the Department. - ➤ Pro Foods Pro Pack annual exhibition the Department will operate an exhibition stall in the exhibition held annually during July-August.

+World Food Day celebration - the Department will organize events to mark the World Food Day on the 16 th of October each year.